LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 Then build as usual.

-Comparison of mrb and SRT commands(#Comparison-of-mrb-and-SRT-commands)
+Comparison of mrb and SRT commands
 ==========================================================================

 The following table compares SRT commands with their approximate mrb analogs. \